andrew-weisman/candle_wrappers/docs_for_candle_team.md

   * `lmod_modules`: contains `.lua` files used by the `lmod` system for loading `module`s, enabling one to run, e.g., [`module load candle`](#loading-the-candle-module)
   * `bin`: contains a single script called `candle` that can be accessed by typing `candle` on the command line once the CANDLE module has been loaded.
 You can generate a usage message by simply typing `candle` or `candle help` on the command line and hitting Enter
   * `examples`: contains sample/template input files and model scripts for different `$SITE`s
   * `commands`: contains one directory so-named for each command to the `candle` program, each containing all files related to the command.
 The file called `command_script.sh` in each command's directory is the main file called when the command is run using `candle <COMMAND> ...`.
 The only command not currently tested on Summit is `aggregate-results`.
-The bulk of the files involved in the functionality described in this document correspond to the `submit-job` command, i.e., are located in the `submit-job` folder
+The bulk of the files involved in the functionality described in this document correspond to the `submit-job` command, i.e., are located in the `submit-job` subdirectory

 ## Recommendations for particular use cases